elotroalex/chiens/_texts/translation.md

 - Congo and Mississippi, strain out gold
 - strain out blood
 - the race of earth, the race of ash walks
-- the road feet spit saltpetre wads.
+- the road feet spit saltpeter wads.

-- {:.sp} The Guardman.
+- {:.sp} The Guard Man.

 - You will expire, prisoner of snow, loneliness and desperation.